”You look tired.” Said my client Sue straightfaced as they come.

 It was a small tip in a new trajectory but it was enough that after a week, two, a month he’d ended up somewhere he very nearly couldn’t return from.

-And I won’t go into details about it but Pete ended up in pretty bad shape, at one point needing to be hospitalised and under very tight care.
+And I won’t go into detail about it.
+But Pete ended up in pretty bad shape, at one point needing to be hospitalised and under very tight care.

 He had to make some pretty tough choices and in the end, Pete put himself first and climbed out of that hole eventually.
 It took some time but things are completely different for Pete and he is back doing better than ever.